BioinformaticsToolsmith/LtrDetector/scripts/Readme.md

 `pip install -r requirements.txt`

-You will need to run LtrDetector with the -rawScores and/or -cleanedScores flags and pass the
+You will need to run LtrDetector with the -rawScores and/or -cleanedScores flags and pass the name of a bedfile containing repeats, a destination folder, and the location of the scores file produced by LtrDetector.

-`python visualize.py `
+`python visualize.py bedFile destination scoresFile `

 ## Ground Truth Generation